-The current peace process generated expectations and initially, optimism about the prospects for sustainable peace in Sri Lanka.
-However at the time of writing much of this optimism has dissipated.
+The current peace process generated expectations and, initially, optimism about the prospects for sustainable peace in Sri Lanka.
+160 However, at the time of writing, much of this optimism has dissipated.
 Current trends suggest the continuation of an uneasy stalemate or perhaps even a return to war.
-Neither the underlying structural conditions, nor current conflict dynamics suggest a positive trend towards transformational peace.
+Neither the underlying structural conditions, nor current conflict dynamics suggest a positive trend toward transformational peace.
 More than two decades of violent conflict have had a corrosive effect on the Sri Lankan polity and society.
 It has contributed to processes of political fragmentation and institutional decay, which in turn undermines the capacity of domestic actors to find a solution to the conflict.

-We have argued that the peace process itself has been limited by, and further exposed these structural impediments.
-Limited peace has not led to transformative peace and negotiations have become a lightning rod for wider political and societal tensions.
-A number of preconditions can be identified, that are necessary for a sustainable transition from war to peace in Sri Lanka:
+We have argued that the peace process itself has been limited by, and further exposed, these structural impediments.
+Limited peace has not led to transformative peace, and negotiations have become a lightning rod for wider political and societal tensions.
+A number of preconditions can be identified that are necessary for a sustainable transition from war to peace in Sri Lanka:

-- Robust ceasefire arrangements, which are upheld, respected by all parties and reflect political realities on the ground. - A level of stability and consensus in the southern polity, which includes a bi-partisan agreement on the strategy and the end goal of the peace process. - A strategy for dealing with conflict spoilers. - A significant and stable constituency for peace amongst the southern electorate. - Arrangements which ensure that the interests of the various political and social groupings in the North-East are protected and incorporated into future institutional arrangements. - Third party support for negotiations. - Robust, coherent and sustained international support for peacebuilding.
+- Robust ceasefire arrangements that are upheld, respected by all parties, and reflect political realities on the ground. - A level of stability and consensus in the southern polity that includes a bipartisan agreement on the strategy and end goal of the peace process. - A strategy of constructive engagement with peace skeptics. - A significant and stable constituency for peace among the southern electorate. - Arrangements that ensure that the interests of the

+- various political and social groupings in the North-East are protected and incorporated into future institutional arrangements. - Third party support for negotiations. - Robust, coherent, and sustained international support for peacebuilding.

-If one compares Sri Lanka now, with the situation at the time of the last round of peace talks in 1994-5, there has clearly been progress in relation to some of these preconditions.
-For instance there is a ceasefire arrangement, though it needs strengthening.
-There is also a stronger consensus in the South about the need for a negotiated settlement (though a bi-partisan approach has yet to emerge).
-And there is continued third party support for negotiations and significant international involvement in peace-related activities.
-Therefore the trends are by not means all negative, particularly if one takes a longer term, historical perspective.
-At the time of writing the key threat to peace appears to be the 'shadow war' in the East, and this constitutes the most immediate challenge for domestic and international actors.
+If one compares Sri Lanka now with the situation at the time of the last round of peace talks in 1994-1995, there has clearly been progress in relation to some of these preconditions.
+For instance, there is a ceasefire arrangement, though it needs strengthening.
+There is also a stronger consensus in the South about the need for a negotiated settlement (though a bipartisan approach has yet to emerge).
+There is continued third party support for negotiations and significant international involvement in peace-related activities.
+Therefore, the trends are by no means all negative, particularly if one takes a longer term, historical perspective.
+At the time of writing, the key threat to peace appears to be the "shadow war" in the East, and this constitutes the most immediate challenge for domestic and international actors.

 Given the current constellation of political forces within Sri Lanka, how can international actors best support peacebuilding processes?
-Before attempting to address this question it is important to put their role in perspective.
+Before attempting to address this question, it is important to put their role in perspective.
 The last five years reinforce the point made in SCA1 that international actors must maintain a sense of proportion about their capacity to engineer complex political and social changes.
+By themselves, they do not start wars and neither do they bring them to an end.
+Both the GoSL and the LTTE have long experience of resisting efforts by the international community to

-161 For instance a study entitled 'Securing Peace.
-An Action Strategy for Sri Lanka' written in June 2004 concluded that 'the prospects for peace in Sri Lanka are promising'.
-Though it does go on to state that 'the hardwon gains of the last year could be lost without courageous choices by the Sri Lankan political leadership and increased engagement by the international community' (Barnicle et al, 2004:32).
+For instance, a study entitled "Securing Peace.
+An Action Strategy for Sri Lanka" written in June 2004 concluded that "the prospects for peace in Sri Lanka are promising."
+Though it does go on to state that "the hard-won gains of the last year could be lost without courageous choices by the Sri Lankan political leadership and increased engagement by the international community" (Barnicle et al, 2004:32).